YoussefWahba0/YoussefWahba0/README.md

 # Youssef Gamal Wahba

 Hey there, I'm Youssef, a 19 year old software developer from the Egypt.
-I love making Discord bots with Python, solving problems with Typescript and java, and contributing to other OSS projects whilst sometimes bearing a bit of web development.
+I love making Discord bots with JavaScript, solving problems with Typescript and java, and contributing to other OSS projects whilst sometimes bearing a bit of web development.

 ---